 Traditionally, studies have relied on Inpatient data sets to examine health responsiveness to various external factors such as pollution.
 One limitation of such data is that a person only enters the Inpatient data set if they are admitted for an overnight stay in the hospital.
 Many ER visits result in a discharge the same day and hence never result in an overnight stay.
 Starting in 2005, California began collecting Outpatient (Emergency Room) data.
-To better understand the differences between these two datasets as well as compare our results to those from the previous literature, we replicate the analysis using sickness counts from only the Inpatient data in Table A12 of the appendix.
-By the same token, Table A13 of the appendix only uses the Outpatient data.44 Not surprisingly, there is a significant relationship between pollution and heart problems (column 2) in the Inpatient data for patient ages 65 and above (as these conditions usually require an overnight stay), but no or very limited sensitivity of asthma or overall respiratory illnesses (column 1a and 1c) to pollution.
-Conversely, the Outpatient (ER) data shows a much larger sensitivity of respiratory problems to changes in pollution, even among the general population.
+Previous published estimates all replied on Inpatient data only.
+To better understand the differences between these two datasets as well as compare our results to those from the previous literature, we replicate the analysis using sickness counts from only the Inpatient data in Table A14 of the appendix.
+By the same token, Table A15 of the appendix only uses the Outpatient data.
+Not surprisingly, there is a significant relationship between pollution and heart problems (column 2) in the Inpatient data for patient ages 65 and above (as these conditions usually require an overnight stay), but no or very limited sensitivity of asthma or overall respiratory illnesses (column 1a and 1c) to pollution.
+Conversely, the Outpatient (ER) data shows a much larger sensitivity of respiratory problems to changes in pollution, even among the non-elderly, non-child, adult population.
 These results show the importance of Outpatient (ER) data when studying the morbidity effects of ambient air pollution on health outcomes.